-Evaluation of HVAC ﬁlters should include a comparison of total cost of ownership to have the largest impact on reducing total cost, while maintaining indoor air quality.
-The initial ﬁlter purchase cost can be as low as 7% of the total operating cost for HVAC air ﬁltration.
-Supply and return fans consume approximately 5% of all energy used.
-Utilizing HVAC air ﬁlters that have a low pressure drop over their life, can have a meaningful impact on this energy consumption.
-In addition, HVAC ﬁlters that last longer can be replaced less frequently, thereby reducing disposal and shipping costs, and potentially, saving labor and/or service costs.
+TCO gives a true picture that detailed all costs associated with use of air filters over their life.
+The initial filter purchase cost can be as low as less than 10% of the total operating cost for HVAC air filtration.
+Air side installations of a HVAC system, mainly fans, consume approximately 5% of all energy used in a commercial building.
+Utilizing air filters that have low initial pressure drop and low rate of change of pressure drop over their life, can have a meaningful impact on this energy consumption.
+In addition, filters that last longer can be replaced less frequently, thereby reducing storage, disposal and shipping costs, and potentially, saving labour and / or service costs.

 In certain HVAC systems, the cost for the energy required to move air through the ﬁlters is often the greatest component of total operating cost.
 This energy cost is proportional to the average pressure drop of the ﬁlter over the time period assessed.
 The difference in energy cost of two different ﬁlter systems is proportional to differences in their respective average pressure drops.